Wtecchio/Animal_classifier_website/README.md

 ## Contributing

 If you want to contribute to this project, that's awesome!
 Feel free to open an issue or submit a pull request if you have any ideas or find any bugs.
-Just make sure to keep things friendly and follow the project's code of conduct.

 ## Contact